mnbao1975/iCommerce/README.md

 To get all products:

 ```
-curl --location --request GET 'http://localhost:3000/products' \
+$ curl --location --request GET 'http://localhost:3000/products' \
 --header 'Content-Type: application/json' \
 --header 'user-id: 123abc'
 ```

 To filter products with conditions such as name and color.
-The name will be fileter with 'regex' (regular expression):
+The name will be filtered by 'regex' (regular expression):

 ```
-curl --location --request GET 'http://localhost:3000/products?name=iphone&color=red' \
+$ curl --location --request GET 'http://localhost:3000/products?name=iphone&color=red' \
 --header 'Content-Type: application/json' \
 --header 'user-id: 123abc'
 ```

 ## Need to improve

-We should have 2 workers for processing 2 types of event: filtering products and viewing a product.
+We should have 2 workers for processing 2 types of event separately: filtering products and viewing a product.

-docker run --rm --name local-mongo -p 27017:27017 -v ~/mongodata:/data/db -d mongo docker run --rm --name my-redis -p 6379:6379 -d redis